 I fear that in a growing number of cases, the owners of the data may be functional departments.
 The IT department will need to evolve its role in this relationship, viewing the government as a critical business partner – one with whom they must always be connected, continuous and complete.

 Q: To meet government mandates and ensure operations continue uninterrupted, what should IT prioritize?
 What approach would you recommend?

-Ryan Ostilly: In this modern era of government-initiated tax transformation, the successful IT department will pursue a proactive strategy that prioritizes a connected, continuous and complete framework for government mandates and Continuous Transaction Controls (CTCs).
+RO: In this modern era of government-initiated tax transformation, the successful IT department will pursue a proactive strategy that prioritizes a connected, continuous and complete framework for government mandates and Continuous Transaction Controls (CTCs).
 These three principles are:

 Connected – Architect a simplified integration and vendor strategy.
 Reduce exposure to multiple integrations and heavy projects when adopting new jurisdictions or implementing changes.

 Continuous – Partner with regulatory and legal experts on a regular basis.
 Review upcoming mandates and assess the impact on your current and future business requirements.